niksilver/elm-explained/types/ExtensibleRecordTypes.md

 ```

 Notice that the `IncXY` type has to declare the use of type variable `a`.
-That's because the type definition effectively reads "something of type
+That's because the type definition effectively reads "something with
-`a` which also has a field `x` which is a Float and a field `y` which is a
+some type `a` plus a field `x` which is a Float and a field `y` which is a
 Float".
 See
 [our notes on parameterised types](ParameterisedTypes.md)
 elsewhere.